Your family will love these moist and light Sweet Potato Cornbread Muffins! Serve them for snack or breakfast, or even as a side with soup or chili!

-I know that some families might reserve cornbread muffins for the fall, but we like them all year round.
-They are quick to stir together and bake up, and they are incredibly versatile—they pair well with chili, salads, chicken dishes, and even eggs.
-And they stand alone as a filling snack, especially when drizzled with a little honey.
-This version, which is almost imperceptibly loaded with a veggie, is a recent favorite.
+You might think of cornbread muffins as a fall food, but we love them all year round!
+They’re quick to stir together and bake, and they are incredibly versatile—they pair well with chili, salads, chicken dishes, and even eggs.
+They also stand alone as a filling snack, especially when drizzled with a little honey.

 - 2 tablespoon baking powder